SOURCES OF DATA

 The Census of Population and Housing

-The 2006 Census of Population and Housing collected information on a person’s main job (the one in which they usually worked the most hours) in the week before the Census.
+The 2006 Census of Population and Housing collected information on a person’s main job, the one in which they usually worked the most hours, in the week before the Census.
 A range of demographic information including sex, age, birthplace, income, hours worked and state or territory of usual residence as well as details on occupation and industry are available from the Census.
-While this chapter provides some data from the Census on cultural employment, it is by no means exhaustive and substantially more can be found in the ABS publication Employment in Culture, Australia, 2006 (cat. no. 6273.0).
+While this chapter gives some data from the Census on cultural employment, it is by no means exhaustive and substantially more can be found in the ABS publication Employment in Culture, Australia, 2006 (cat. no. 6273.0).

 For the 2006 Census, occupation and industry data were dual coded.
-This gives users the option to use either Australian and New Zealand Standard Classification of Occupations (First Edition, 2006) (ANZSCO) (cat. no. 1220.0) or Australian Standard Classification of Occupations (Second Edition, 1997) (ASCO) (cat. no. 1220.0) when analysing occupation data.
-Users can also choose between Australian and New Zealand Standard Industrial Classification (ANZSIC) 1993 (cat. no. 1292.0) or ANZSIC 2006 (Revision 1.0) when analysing industry data.
+This gives users the option to use either Australian and New Zealand Standard Classification of Occupations (ANZSCO) (cat. no. 1221.0) or Australian Standard Classification of Occupations (ASCO) (cat. no. 1220.0) when analysing occupation, and Australian and New Zealand Standard Industrial Classification (ANZSIC) 1993 (cat. no. 1292.0) or ANZSIC 2006 when analysing industry data.
 This is why the figures in table 5.1 for employment in cultural industries differ to table 5.2.
 Unless comparing data over time, the 2006 occupation figures using ANZSCO and the 2006 industry figures using ANZSIC 2006 should be reported.

 Survey of Work in Selected Culture and Leisure Activities

-The survey of Work in Selected Culture and Leisure Activities has been collected as a supplement to the monthly Labour Force Survey since 1993.
-There has been slight changes in methodology during this time.
+The survey of Work in Selected Culture and Leisure Activities was conducted in 1993, 1997, 2001, 2004 and 2007 as part of the Monthly Population Survey.
 Unlike the Census, the surveys covered all cultural work including second jobs and both paid and unpaid involvement.
-The surveys asked people aged 15 years and over about their involvement in cultural activities over a 12-month period.
-Data from the 2007 survey appears in Work in Selected Culture and Leisure Activities, Australia, April 2007 (cat. no. 6281.0).
+The surveys asked people aged 15 years and over about their involvement in cultural activity over a 12-month period.
+Data for 2007 appear in Work in Selected Culture and Leisure Activities, Australia, April 2007 (cat. no. 6281.0).

 Voluntary Work Survey

-Different surveys collect information about different populations.
-The Census, Work in Selected Culture and Leisure Activities and Voluntary Work Survey obtain their data from households whereas the Service Industry Surveys collect information from cultural organisations.
-These organisations are able to provide information on the number of people they employ and the number of volunteers whose services they use.
+While the Census, the survey of Work in Selected Cultural and Leisure Activities, and the Voluntary Work Survey obtained their data from the general population, the Service Industries Surveys collected information from employing cultural organisations.
+These organisations were able to provide information on the number of people they employed and the number of volunteers whose services they used.